seanMj/stopMASSkillersFromMASScasualtys/README.md

 Basically ideas to stop [severely reduce] mass shooters casualtie rate.

        [Hallways] ok, I tried Hallways your up next.
-                  [Try reading as if your really happy like I was when I thought of it]
+                  [Try reading as if your really happy, like your absolutely happy with life at that moment.
+                  Like I was when I thought of this.
+It will make it less grim]
 #
 Using snaking hallways, you can in theory keep dynamic and moving killbox(s) which will make it harder on the mass murderer(s) to... well do murderer things, while also keeping dynamic,